oxc-project/javascript-parser-in-rust/docs/ast.md

 What we would like to do is pre-allocate memory and drop it in wholesale.

 :::info
-More on this topic can be ready at [this blog post](https://manishearth.github.io/blog/2021/03/15/arenas-in-rust/)
+[This blog post](https://manishearth.github.io/blog/2021/03/15/arenas-in-rust/) explains memory arena in more detail.
 :::

 [`bumpalo`](https://docs.rs/bumpalo/latest/bumpalo/) is a very good candidate for our use case, according to its documentation: